 You should certainly include different kinds of relationships (i.e., many-one, many-many, one-one) and different kinds of data (strings, integers, etc.), but your application is not required to use features such as subclassing, multiway relationships, or weak entity sets, if they are not appropriate for your application.

-(10pt) Write a document for each proposed project that describes in words the database application you propose to work with throughout the course.
+(10pt) For each proposed projects, describe the database application you propose to work with throughout the course.
 Your descrinptions should be brief and relatively informal but should include sufficient motivation to explain why this is an interesting database proposal and sufficient description to discern that your scope is not too large or too small.
+You should include examples of the kinds of questions to which your database will support answers.
 If there are any unique or particularly difficult aspects of your proposed application, please point them out.
 Your description will be graded on suitability, completeness and conciseness.

-(10pt) In your submission (pdf only), include your entity-relationship diagrams as described above.
+(10pt) Include your entity-relationship diagrams as described above.
 Don't forget to save a copy of your E/R diagram for later reference and revision as you work on subsequent parts of the database project.

 You should submit two pdf documents, one for each proposed domain.
 Each document should include the components described above: project description, E/R diagram, conversion to relations and functional dependencies, and final analysis regarding design decisions and normalization.

 In your zip or tar file, include a plain-text README file that has your name, acknowledments, manifest for included files and a note expressing your preference between the two proposals that you are submitting.